-While selecting seminar topics, first thing that comes to the mind of the presenters is "How to give an effective paper presentation ?".
-At a granular level, answer to this questions depends on multiple parameters.
-Success of presentation depends right from choosing the best seminar topics, finding right materials to make presentations, speaking on interesting and engaging aspects of the subject to better audience engagement.
-Based on your audience profile, a presentation can be based on a thesis, motivational subjects or on advanced technical seminar topics based on IEEE Papers.
-Now let us have a look at the important aspects that can help you in giving effective presentation.
+While selecting topics, first thing that comes to the mind of the presenters is "How to give an effective paper presentation ?".
+At a granular level, answer to these questions depends on multiple parameter's.
+Success of seminar depends right from choosing the best topics, finding right materials to make a PPT, speaking on interesting and engaging aspects of the subject to better audience engagement.
+Based on your audience profile, a seminar can be based on a thesis, motivational subjects or on advanced technical topics based on IEEE Papers.
+Now let us have a look at the important aspects that can help you in giving effective seminar.

-Choose Seminar Topics that are very focusedIts a common mistake that, presenter choose topics which have wide range of use.
-This will lead to vague presentation without having in depth information about each content.
-When questions are asked on the subject, you will have difficult time answering them.
+It's a common mistake that, presenter choose topics which have wide range of use.
+This will lead to vague presentation without having in-depth information about each content.
+When questions are asked on the subject, you will have a difficult time answering them.
 In order to avoid this scenario, choose topics that are very focused.
 You should select a particular area of the topic and explains it well.
 Make sure that your topic is not too technical.
-Audience tends to loose interest in the presentation, if you talk only about technical aspect of the subject.
+Audience tends to lose interest in the seminar, if you talk only about technical aspect of the subject.

 Make Short notes on each slide

-A presenter can mess up a presentation due to the fear of public speech.
+A presenter can mess up a seminar due to the fear of public speech.
 Most people experience fear during public speech.
 It's not easy to get rid of it.
 But your can overcome this by practicing following steps.
 To start with, talk to small audience.
-It can be you friends or colleagues.
+It can be your friends or colleagues.
 Be confident about your topic.
-Don't make eye contact with a single person for not more than 3 to 5 seconds.
+Don't make eye contact with a single person for not more than three to five seconds.
 Often change your visual contact with audience.

 Audience and Demographics